5 Best White Egg Laying Chicken Breeds – Treats For Chickens

 Cold: They are hardy in winter, however, use petroleum jelly on their large comb to prevent frostbite

-Polish are a very special and unique breed of chicken with their huge bouffant crest of feathers and v-shaped comb.
+The Polish Chickens are a very special and unique breed of chicken with their huge bouffant crest of feathers and v-shaped comb.
 They are tame but their behavior can be a bit wacky since their crest limits their vision.
 When in a flock with more aggressive breeds, Polish will tend to be on the low end of the pecking order.
 Egg laying is varied in this breed.
 In short, Polish are sweet, beautiful birds and can be good layers in the backyard flock.

-The color variations include: Bearded: Black Crested White, White Crested Black.
+The color variations include Bearded: Black Crested White, White Crested Black.
 Bearded & Non-Bearded: Golden, Silver, White, Buff Laced.

-Polish chickens handle confinement well.
+Polish Chicken Behavior: Polish chickens handle confinement well.
 They are very docile, friendly, and quiet birds who don't typically go broody.

 Polish Heat & Cold Tolerance